RibbonCommunications/sbc_aws_cloudformation/AmazonWebServices-Solutions_101.md

 The CFTs themselves that Ribbon supports are in a folder called **supported**.

-The **experimental** folder contains CFTs that have not been as rigorously tested as the supported CFTs, but that you can still use them in test environments.
+The **experimental** folder contains CFTs that have not been as rigorously tested as the supported CFTs, however you could still use them in test environments.
+Ribbon will not provide support for this CFTs.

 The quickest, easiest way to deploy a CFT is to open the folder called **supported** and navigate until you find the CFT you want.
 Then view the associated README, scroll down, and click ![](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg) .